OLO Investors Have Opportunity to Lead Olo Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-10, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Olo Inc. ("Olo" or the "Company") (NYSE: OLO).
+BENSALEM, Pa., Nov.
+11, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Olo Inc. ("Olo" or the "Company") (NYSE: OLO).

 Class Period: August 11, 2021 – August 11, 2022